 Skin tags usually tends to grow where skin rubs against skin or clothing and more likely where there is light skin such parts of the body including the armpits, around the groin area.
 Skin tags can also grow on the eyelids or under the folds of the lower abdomen.

 This could explain the reason why they also seem to affect overweight people or younger children who have superfluity folds of skin and skin flint on their bodies.
-Skin tags are harmless and don’t usually cause pain or discomfort.However, someone may want to consider removing them if they are unsightly i.e when on the eyelids and affect your self-esteem, or if they snag on clothing or jewelry.
+Skin tags are harmless and don’t usually cause pain or discomfort.However, someone may want to consider removing them if they are unsightly i.e when on the eyelids and affect your self-esteem, or if they snag on clothing or jewellery.

 The removal of skin tags is regarded as Cosmetic surgery and is mainly recommended when they cause irritation or are a source of discomfort.
 When skin tissues get twisted and die due to lack of blood supply, skin tags then falls off on their own.